 Record all of your income and expenses in a trackable format and sort by category.
 Then subtract your expenses from your income to see how much is left over each month.

-Typically, anything that is leftover would be saved and invested, but if you are deeply in debt, you may want to consider using this money toward paying down past due balances, debt settlement or lowering the balances on high interest debt.
+Typically, anything that is leftover would be saved and invested, but if you are deeply in debt, you may want to consider using this money toward paying down past due balances, debt resolution or lowering the balances on high interest debt.

 If you get a negative value, then you are living beyond your means and should consider increasing your income, cuts to your spending and reorganizing your debt.